pottekkat/personal-website/content/posts/hands-on-set-up-ingress-on-kubernetes-with-apache-apisix-ingress-controller.md

 kubectl apply -f apisix-ingress-manifest.yaml
 ```

-If the Ingress controller is configured correctly, you should see a response indicating that APISIX proxy has been configured:
+If the Ingress controller is configured correctly, you should see a response indicating that APISIX API gateway has been configured:

 ```shell {title="output"}
 apisixroute.apisix.apache.org/api-routes created